 Shimano chose to outfit the AM7 with an exclusive Vibram sole designed for positive pedal engagement.
 The sole pattern is a relatively fine pattern tread that grips pedal pins well, particularly pins with smaller diameter.
-The finer rubber pattern is similar to that of the Freerider Contact in the ability to fine tune foot position more easily than other tested shoes like the Five Ten Impact VXi and Five Ten Freerider.
+The finer rubber pattern provides riders the ability to fine-tune foot position more easily than other tested shoes with deeper and more aggressive tread patterns.

 The sole provides a secure pedal connection during all types of riding, from easy rolling to substantial climbing and technical downhill, enabling a natural pedal stroke.
-Like the Freerider Contact, the AM7 creates the feeling of riding a clipless pedal without actually being clipped in.
-When we were in the air, the AM7 provided a stable connection to flat pedals that rivals Five Ten's rubber, although with less grip than the Mi6 rubber on wet pedals.
-Similar to the Freerider Contact, the AM7s provide good traction while walking, but lose grip when the going gets wet or snowy.
+The AM7 creates the feeling of riding a clipless pedal without actually being clipped in.
+When we were in the air, the AM7 provided a stable connection to flat pedals that rivals Five Ten's rubber, although with less grip on wet pedals.
+The AM7's provide good traction while walking, but lose grip when the going gets wet or snowy.

 Right out of the box with the stock insole, the AM7s had a good comfortable feel with a synthetic upper and EVA padding.
 The fit is narrower than Five Ten's shoes, especially in the forefoot and with a lower volume toe box.
 The AM7s kept our feet comfortable on multi-hour rides and substantial climbs and the EVA padding and a Vibram outsole cushion the shoe nicely and take the edge off chattery bumps and rock gardens.
-Like the Freerider Contacts, a protective midsole contributes to a comfortable ride.
+For added comfort, a protective midsole contributes to a comfortable ride.

 The asymmetric ankle collar kept our ankles happy and protected but did occasionally rub and catch on crank arms.
-When conditions got wet and snowy, the AM7 provides more protection than the other shoes in our lineup.
-The Five Ten Impact VXi was close in ranking, but with the armored lace shield, the AM7 provides better moisture protection, shedding snow and water easily.
+When conditions got wet and snowy, the AM7 provides more protection than several of the other shoes in our lineup through better moisture resistance, which sheds snow and water easily.
 When walking, the shoes were quite comfortable with good protection and abrasion resistance from sharp rocks and other trail obstacles.